Glossary

 P is for Patchwork.
 I've expanded it a bit.
 Building, Embellishing or Mending a larger piece of cloth using smaller bits of cloth.
 But I'm about to take it a lot further...
 Patchwork in the Methods Index

 P is for Pathwork.
 Most simply, a word I made up for a cloth (or any composition really) made in a long format.
+Long Cloth.
 Which I have found encourages story.
 Because it is like a path, it leads the eye and the mind , patch by patch, stitch by stitch, thread by thread ...to somewhere.
-And it might lead you where I've been. ( more thoughts to be entered here soon enough)
+And it might lead you where I've been.
+11/17/2025 Just thought I might also call these works TallTales!

 P is for Patience Staying Power